hpe-dev-incubator/hpe-dev-portal/content/blog/integrating-k8sgpt-to-empower-kubernetes-with-ai-in-hpe-greenlake-for-private-cloud-enterprise.md

 deployment.apps/app-with-no-image created
 ```

-Check the deployed application using below command:
+Check the deployed application using the following command:

 ```shell
 $ kubectl get all -n cfe-apps